Applifier/go-bloomd/README.md

 ## Client pool

-Client pools can be used to maintain persistent connections to bloomd server
+Client pools can be used to maintain a pool of persistent connections to bloomd server

 ```go
 p, _ := bloomd.NewPoolFromAddr(5, 10, "localhost:8673")